Ada Lovelace Distinguished Lecture Series

 Carme Torras is Research Professor at the Spanish Scientific Research Council (CSIC), and Head of the Perception and Manipulation group at the Robotics Institute in Barcelona.
 She holds M.Sc. degrees in Mathematics and Computer Science from the University of Barcelona and the University of Massachusetts, Amherst, respectively, and a Ph.D. degree in Computer Science from the Technical University of Catalonia (UPC).
 Prof. Torras has published five books and about three hundred papers in the areas of robot kinematics, computer vision, geometric reasoning, machine learning, and manipulation planning.
 She has led 12 European projects and supervised 18 PhD theses on these topics, and she is currently Editor of the IEEE Transactions on Robotics.
 She was Associate Vice-President for Publications of the IEEE Robotics and Automation Society (RAS), and has been elected to serve in the Administrative Committee of IEEE RAS in the period 2016-2018.

 Prof. Torras has participated in many activities to promote Ethics in Robotics: she has delivered talks at local, national and international venues (e.g., at ICRA-13’s forum “Robotics meets the Humanities”), she has written essays on science fiction and ethics, and she is currently developing some pedagogical materials to teach Roboethics based on her novel The Sentimental Mutation.
 Prof. Torras was awarded the Narcís Monturiol Medal of the Generalitat de Catalunya in 2000, and became EurAI Fellow in 2007, member of Academia Europaea in 2010, and Member of the Royal Academy of Sciences and Arts of Barcelona in 2013.
-She has been awarded an ERC Advanced Grant with a project entitled “Clothilde - Cloth manipulation learning from demonstrations” to start in late 2017.
+She has been awarded an ERC Advanced Grant with a project entitled “Clothilde - Cloth manipulation learning from demonstrations” that started in 2017.

 Registration for this event is free of charge, however, we kindly ask you to register, so we can ensure a sufficiently large auditorium and calibrate food and drinks for the reception after the lecture.